Mazda is engaged in a range of initiatives to eliminate or reduce chemical substances that damage the environment.

 - In new models, starting with the Demio/Mazda2 launched in 2007, Mazda reduced VOCs in the main materials used in the cabin, such as plastics, paints, and adhesives, thereby conforming with the indoor aerial concentration guidelines established by Japan's Ministry of Health, Labour and Welfare.

-- The new Axela(Mazda3 overseas) scheduled to launched in 2013 is also expected to conform to the indoor aerial concentration guidelines of Japan's Ministry of Health, Labor and Welfare.
+- The new Axela/Mazda3 launched in 2013 also conforms to the indoor aerial concentration guidelines of Japan's Ministry of Health, Labor and Welfare.